kazbek-d/cyfrin.ts-tsender-ui-cu/README.md

-Certainly!
-Here is a professionally formatted, modern README for your repository.
-I’ve refined the language to be more descriptive and structured it for high scannability, while ensuring your specific repository links are front and center.

----

 # 💸 TSender UI

 A high-performance, **100% client-side** interface built for interacting with the **TSender** smart contract ecosystem.
 This UI allows users to manage bulk transfers and interact with the protocol directly from their browser without a centralized backend.